olimorris/onedarkpro.nvim/README.md

 The following colorschemes were used as an inspiration:

 - [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) - The inspiration for this colorscheme
-- [Nightfox](https://github.com/EdenEast/nightfox.nvim) - For the beautiful code base and structure
+- [Nightfox](https://github.com/EdenEast/nightfox.nvim) - For the initial structure of the code base
 - [GitHub nvim theme](https://github.com/projekt0n/github-nvim-theme) - For the logo inspiration